 Learn more: Personal Loan Vs Auto Loan

-When it makes sense to buy a car using a personal loan?
+When does it make sense to buy a car using a personal loan?

 Pros and cons of using personal loans to buy a car